Nico-Curti/scorer/README.md

 A complete list of instructions "for beginners" is also provided for both [c++](https://scorer.readthedocs.io/en/latest/CMake.html) and [python](https://scorer.readthedocs.io/en/latest/Python.html) versions.

+If you are using the `CMake` (recommended) installer you obtain also the possibility to export the library.
+After the installation you can use this library into other `CMake` projects using a simple `find_package` function.
+The exported `CMake` library (`Scorer::scorer`) is installed in the `share/scorer` directory of the current project and the relative header files are available in the `Scorer_INCLUDE_DIR` variable.

+The `CMake` installer provides also a `Scorer.pc`, useful if you want link to the `scorer` using `pkg-config`.

 ## Usage

 You can use the libraries either inside your c++ project with a simple include of the [scorer.h](https://github.com/Nico-Curti/scorer/blob/master/include/scorer.h) header file or inside your Python application, where the scorer class is wrapped to give a simple dictionary in return.